methods/tdse-accessForce-bids-api/README.md

 - Python 3.x
 - Flask
 - Homebrew
+- Makefile

 ## Running the API

-1. Clone the repository to your local machine:
+1. Run the following command to start the API:

       ```bash
-      git clone <REMOTE_URL>
-      ```
-2. Navigate to the root directory of the project:

-      ```bash
-      cd tdse-accessForce-bids-api
-      ```
-3. Install Makefile if not already installed.
-You can check if it is installed by running the following command:

-      ```bash
-      make --version
-      ```
-4. Version 3.81 or higher is required.
-If you do not have Make installed, you can install it with Homebrew:

-      ```bash
-      brew install make
-      ```
-5. Run the following command to start the API:

-      ```bash
       make run
       ```
  * The API will be available at http://localhost:8080/api/bids

-6. To see all available Make targets, run the following command in a new terminal:
+2. To see all available Make targets, run the following command in a new terminal:

       ```bash
       make help
       ```
-7. Follow this link to go to the authorization documentation: [Authorization Documentation](https://github.com/methods/tdse-accessForce-auth-stub/blob/main/README.md)
+3. Follow this link to go to the authorization documentation: [Authorization Documentation](https://github.com/methods/tdse-accessForce-auth-stub/blob/main/README.md)

-8. In a new terminal enter the following command to run authorization server if not already running.
+4. In a new terminal enter the following command to run authorization server if not already running.
 This will be needed to generate a token:

       ```bash
       make auth